-There is no requirement for a goalkeeper to wear gloves but for the reasons we’ve just mentioned it is very rare to see a goalkeeper playing without gloves.
+There is no requirement for a goalkeeper to wear gloves, but for the reasons we’ve just mentioned, it is very rare to see a goalkeeper playing without this piece of equipment.

 It offers so many advantages to the goalkeeper that they would be intentionally making their job harder for themselves if they chose not to wear gloves.

 Modern goalkeeping gloves feel very light and natural on the hand as well.
-In the past the gloves we fairly restricting and heavy but with a great pair of modern gloves, it is like you don’t even notice that they are there.
+In the past, the gloves we fairly restricting and heavy, but with a great pair of modern gloves, you don’t even notice that they are there.

 The goalkeeper’s uniform is different from the uniform the rest of the team wears.